Area coronavirus cases: A daily report on the numbers

 Total: 9

-The first two who contracted the disease are in recovery, according to Town Manager Melissa Melissa Murphy-Rodrigues.
-Those two live in the same household.
-The other seven victims are following the procedures recommended by the Board of Health, Murphy-Rodrigues said.
+Three residents who were infected by coronavirus have been released from quarantine, according to Public Health Nurse Caroline Ibbitson.
+The other six are still quarantined and following the procedures recommended by the Board of Health, she said.

 NEW HAMPSHIRE

 The New Hampshire Department of Health and Human Safety breaks down how many cases are in each county.
-There are 158 total cases in the state, there have been 25 hospitalizations and 1 death, according to DHHS.
-There have been 158+3395 tests conducted, 592 tests currently pending and 825 people being monitored.
+There are 187 total cases in the state.
+There have been 30 hospitalizations and 2 deaths, according to DHHS.